 InDevR’s Research & Development team is committed to developing innovative, cutting edge instrumentation and assays.
 Here are the future solutions we currently have In The Works…

 InDevR is developing a new, multiplexed influenza diagnostic (FluChip-8G™) with the goal of bringing a high information content influenza diagnostic closer to patients.
 The assay is based on simultaneous amplification of 8 genes followed by hybridization to a microarray with sequence specific targets, automated image analysis and automated results interpretation by a Digital Neural Network.
-Multiplexed analysis of these 8 genes within a 4 hour assay provides “deep genotyping” in a straightforward, cost effective format.
+Multiplexed analysis of these 8 genes with a same-day assay provides “deep genotyping” in a straightforward, cost effective format.
 Based on early pre-clinical assessment, the assay accurately identifies virus type and subtype, including B lineage (Yamagata or Victoria), and antiviral susceptibility.
 The assay is also designed to differentiate species of origin, geographic region of origin, and pathogenicity.

 Once cleared by the U.S. Food and Drug Administration, FluChip-8G will enhance clinical diagnosis of influenza in hospitals, urgent care facilities, and clinical laboratories by enabling physicians to rapidly distinguish between seasonal strains and potential pandemic non-seasonal strains of the influenza virus, such as H5N1 or H7N9.